bharadx07/expandify/README.md

 </html>
 ```

-Or use any variable passed in through your javascript code:
+Or bind an attribute to a variable passed in through your javascript code:

 ```html
 <!DOCTYPE html>